What is Serverless & How Does it Work?

 There are many different types of serverless solutions, including both managed and un-managed offerings.
 They often integrate with other services like databases, CRMs, messaging systems, and more to allow for greater scalability and flexibility.
 This can make serverless architecture even more attractive to businesses.

-- Managed services - Managed services are those that are hosted and managed by a third-party service.
-An example of this type of service is AWS Lambda, which lets you run code without having to worry about infrastructural concerns.
+- Managed services - Managed services are hosted and managed by a third-party service.
+An example of this type of service is AWS Lambda, which lets you run code without worrying about infrastructural concerns.

 - Scalability - Because you are only paying for the resources you use and there is no fixed cost to your architecture, you can scale your app to meet sudden increases in demand.